Our Classes

 Painting: water-based media

-We will work primarily from observation, as well as photo reference and imagination in order to strengthen our understanding of overall design.
-Our practice will investigate the nature of color, line, shape, texture, light and shadow to create unified, balanced compositions.
-Preliminary sketches using drawing tools and paint will be part of the process.
+We’ll work from observation and photo reference in order to strengthen our understanding of overall design.
+We will address color mixing, paint application and approaches.
+Basic preliminary sketches using drawing tools will be part of the process.

 Level: This course is open to beginners and those with experience who want to reconnect with their practice.